 Once upon a time, decades ago, there was a church.
 Not small or large.
 An in-between church.
-It was straining within the era in which it existed, seeking to communicate love and Good News as it always had, yet trying to speak it and sing it in a way that was possibly uncomfortable to the over-80 crowd.
+It was straining within the era in which it existed, seeking to communicate love and Good News as it always had, yet trying to speak it and sing it in a way that was possibly uncomfortable to the silver haired crowd.

 “Oh ha!” you say.
 “Just one congregation?
 Don’t you mean multitudes, plethoras, and myriad congregations?”

 Sure, probably.
 But this is about just one.

 Mostly it’s about two people sitting in the pews, giving it their best shot every Sunday.
 Al and Ruth.
 Members of the over-80 crowd.

 From my worship team spot at the front of things looking out into a sea (okay a pond) of faces, I learned it was important to skip along the surface of the ones who projected an image of “I’d rather be anywhere but here” and land on those who beamed a deep-down general satisfaction with their place in the big picture and with what was happening.
 Al and Ruth were those people.
 Their countenances communicated an attitude of good will.
 I’m sure I learned to reflect that back to them when our gazes met.
 They were teachers to me.

 “Support your leadership as they earnestly are trying their best.”

 “Be glad, genuinely glad, to come to church.”